AWegnerGitHub/awegnergithub.github.io-content/2013_02_25_give-some-refined-win-some-prizes.md

 ## Keep high value items for future raffles?

-*This question was added based on feed back from the community.
+*This question was added based on feedback from the community.
 It was added on March 20, 2013*

 The original plan was to sell any such items.
 However, due to community feedback, I've changed my mind.
 We will utilize "high value" items as prizes for future raffles.
 These future raffles will not be announced until any running raffles are